 Check the rules package carefully as items and approaches that were legal in past years may not be legal for this contest year.
-Only the contents of this Rules package, the 2007/08 FAQ, and 2007/08 Q&A documents hold bearing on the requirements and/or allowances for the current contest year.
+Only the contents of this Rules package, the 2008/2009 FAQ, and 2008/2009 Q&A documents hold bearing on the requirements and/or allowances for the current contest year.
 It is the responsibility of the teams to know and follow all provided rules, the FAQ, and all contest day briefings.

-Questions may be addressed to the contest director as outline in the communications section below.
+Questions may be addressed to the contest director as outlined in the communications section below.

 Cash prizes are \$2500 for 1st, \$1500 for 2nd and \$1000 for 3rd place.
-The winning team will be invited to present their design at an AIAA conference hosted by the sponsoring technical committees.
+The winning team will be invited to present their design at the AIAA/U.S. Air Force T&E Days conference.